-WorldChinese Authorities reported 140 new cases of Sars-like virus
+HealthChinese Authorities reported 140 new cases of the Sars-like virus

-Chinese Authorities reported 140 new cases of Sars-like virus
+Chinese Authorities reported 140 new cases of the Sars-like virus

 On Monday, health authorities of China confirmed roughly 140 new cases of an unknown pneumonia-like virus, which has killed three people until now.

-It appears the country’s highly awaited holiday travel season kicks off in advance of the Lunar New Year, rising concerns over the spread of the viral strain and its likely impact on the economic development.
+It appears the country’s highly awaited holiday travel season kicks off in advance of the Lunar New Year, raising concerns over the spread of the viral strain and its likely impact on economic development.

 coronavirus continues to spread